 Cameron counts among his strongest influences the novels of British women writers such as Rose Macaulay, Barbara Pym, Penelope Mortimer, and Elizabeth Taylor.
 He admires these writers for their elegant and accomplished use of language and their penetrating and sensitive exploration of personal life.
 He also admires the writing of the late William Maxwell for its natural elegance and deeply-felt humanity.
 Shirley Hazzard, James Salter, and Denton Welch are also revered.

 After arriving in New York City in 1982, Cameron worked for a year in the subsidiary rights department of St. Martin’s Press.
 Upon realizing he did not want to pursue a career in publishing, he began doing administrative work for non-profit organizations.
 From 1983 – 1988 he worked for The Trust for Public Land, a land-conservation organization, and from 1990 – 1998 he worked for Lambda Legal Defense and Education Fund, a legal organization that protects and extends the civil rights of gay men, lesbians, and people with HIV/AIDS.
 In 1987 he taught writing at Oberlin College in Oberlin, Ohio, and from 1990 – 1996 he taught in the MFA program at Columbia University’s Graduate School of the Arts.
 From 1998 - 2005 he taught in Sarah Lawrence College’s MFA program.
 He taught at Yale University in the fall of 2005, and more recently at The New School.
+He is currently teaching in Bennington College's low-residency MFA program.
 He is a member of the board of directors of both MacDowell and The Corporation of Yaddo.

 Cameron divides his time between New York City and Sandgate, Vermont.